CARSK stands for the "Canadian-Australasian Randomised Trial of Screening Kidney Transplant Candidates for Coronary Artery Disease."

 • Royal Prince Alfred Hospital in Sydney, Australia has randomized 170 participants.

-• Queen Elizabeth II Health Sciences in Halifax, Canada has randomised 58 participants.
+• McGill University Health Centre in Montreal, Canada has randomised 59 participants.

 • The Ottawa Hospital in Ottawa, Canada has randomised 58 participants.